rubyfu/RubyFu/module_0x4__web_kungfu/web_servcies_and_apis.md

 # Web Servcies and APIs

 Web Services and APIs are getting popular and used in many known websites we use in daily basis.
+For that matter, I'd like to put some general definitions that may make it clear to deal with

 ## Technical Definitions